bennicodes/assignment_3/README.md

 # Premier League Quiz

-A simple menu which displays a list of web components which are in different states and shows how they work.
+A simple quiz that asks the user 8 different questions about the Premier League and some current and previous premier league players.

 ## Table of Contents